0 Comment

 Organizations need to tailor employee rewards and recognition programs basis the number and geographical spread of the work locations.

-They also need to consider the fact that employees are working remotely while designing any program.
+They also need to consider that employees work remotely while designing any program.

 For example, an organization that has its workforce distributed across multiple countries in the world should consider the decision-making process for most awards to happen at the country level.